lwukusick/forth-presentation/ForthPresentationNotes.md

 ## Memory in Forth

 Memory in Forth is yet another stack.
-This stack has dictionary labels.
+This stack has dictionary labels, and so it is referred to as dictionary memory.
 For example a portion of the memory might look like this:

 |      MYITEM       |
 |-------------------|